TrelisResearch/arc-agi-2025/data/README.md

   - Created by removing gpt-4.1-nano solved tasks from gpt-4.1-o4-mini subset
   - Excludes the 3 "easy" tasks that gpt-4.1-nano could solve
   - Designed for more challenging evaluation of gpt-4.1-mini capabilities
+- **gpt-4.1-mini-calib-train.txt**: 46 task training calibration subset for gpt-4.1-mini experiments
+  - Created from shortest_training_100 subset (100 smallest training tasks)
+  - Contains tasks solved by EITHER o4-mini OR gpt-4.1 but NOT by gpt-4.1-mini OR gpt-4.1-nano
+  - Designed for training experiments with ideal difficulty range for gpt-4.1-mini

 ### Model Performance Summary:
 - **gpt-4.1**: 22/400 tasks solved (5.5%)